edwardean/bahamut/README.md

 - Figure out what exactly should happen when you change anything about playlist while it's playing
 - Figure out how to get Track info field to display "..." without tightening at every resize
 - Make it scriptable maybe?
+- Make window tracker visible when in full-screen

 #### Screenshot